wpilibsuite/frc-docs/source/docs/software/labview/resources/how-to-use-joystick-buttons-to-control-motors-or-solenoids.rst

 Scenario 1
 ----------

-I want a motor to move one way when I press one button and the other way when I press a different button.
+**"I want a motor to move one way when I press one button and the other way when I press a different button."**

 This code uses button 0 on two different joysticks to control the same motor.
 If button 0 on LeftStick is pressed, the motor moves backward, and if button 0 on RightStick is pressed, the motor moves forward.
 If both buttons are pressed or neither button is pressed, the motor doesn't move.
 Here I named my motor reference "Motor5", but you can name your motor whatever you want in the "Begin.vi"